neondatabase/website/content/docs/guides/branch-archiving.md

 ## About archive storage

-For Neon projects created in AWS regions, are archived to cost-efficient storage on Amazon S3.
+For Neon projects created in AWS regions, inactive branches are archived to Amazon S3 storage.
 For Neon projects created in Azure regions, branches are archived to Azure Blob storage.

 ## Is automatic branch archiving configurable?

 Branch archiving  is not configurable on the Neon Free Plan.
-When branch archiving becomes available on Neon paid plan, configuration options such as disabling archiving will be available on those plans.
+When branch archiving becomes available on Neon paid plan, configuration options such as disabling archiving may be offered on those plans.

-## Actions that automatically unarchive branches

-Actions that access an archived branch will trigger the the unarchive process, which transfers the branch from archive storage back to regular Neon storage.
-Any actions that accesses a branch will unarchive it.
-For example these action unarchive a branch:

-- **Connecting to the branch**
-- **Querying the branch from the Neon SQL Editor**
-- **Viewing the branch on the Tables page in the Neon Console**
-- **Creating a child branch**
-- **Creating a role on a branch**
-- **Creating a database on a branch**
-- **Reset from parent**
-- **Restore**
-- **Setting the branch as protected**
-- **Any Neon CLI commands and API calls that access the branch**

 ## Monitoring branch archiving

 You can monitor branch archive and unarchive operations from the **System operations** tab on the **Monitoring** page in the Neon Console.
 Look for the the following operations:

-- `Timeline archive`: The time when the branch archive operations was initiated
+- `Timeline archive`: The time when the branch archive operation was initiated
 - `Timeline unarchive`: The time when the branch unarchive operation was initiated

 You can also monitor branch archive and unarchive operations using Neon's [Get branch details](https://api-docs.neon.tech/reference/getprojectbranch) API.